 Please complete the above forms in their entirety.
 If you are filing on a total aquisition cost that is less than $40,000, check the applicable box at the top of the first page, and include your total acquisition cost (derived from completing page 2) on the provided line.
 Be sure to include the following items on your forms as ommiting these items could result in fines pursuant to Indiana law IC 6-1.1-37-7(d):

 - Principal Business Codes (click here to find your NAICS Code)

 Note: Business owners can file one return for businesses with several locations in the same taxing district.

 Click here to look up your taxing district.

 Frequently Asked Questions

 For more information about Personal Property, please see these fact sheets published by the DLGF:

 - Personal Property Forms are due by May 15th.

-- If Personal Property forms are filed after this date and before June 15th, a late penalty of $25 will be applied.
+- Personal Property forms indicating a total acquisition cost less than $40,000 that are filed after this date will incur a late filing penalty of $25.

-- Amended returns (fixes to errors on original timely filings) may be filed until May 15th of the next year.
+- Amended returns to correct errors made on your original timely filed return must be received no later than May 15th of the following year.